MicrosoftDocs/win32/desktop-src/Msi/adding-or-removing-registry-keys-on-the-installation-or-removal-of-components.md

 ---
-Description: 'The installer can add or remove registry values after all selected components and their related files are installed.' ms.assetid: '3d0791b1-8706-4a80-9938-07481594e408'
+Description: The installer can add or remove registry values after all selected components and their related files are installed. ms.assetid: 3d0791b1-8706-4a80-9938-07481594e408
-title: Adding or Removing Registry Keys on the Installation or Removal of Components
+title: Adding or Removing Registry Keys on the Installation or Removal of Components ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding or Removing Registry Keys on the Installation or Removal of Components